vynovikov/postParser/README.md

 >**Counter**
 >Stores counters for dataPiece groups and flags for marking output as first, last, etc.

 **Application** is designed as pool of workers.
-Workera are ranging over chanIn.
+Workers are ranging over chanIn.
 When receiving data, worker converts it into form necessary for the transmitter and put result into chanOut and logs into chanLog.
 Application provides worker synchronization and data ordering also.

 Application uses several methods for dataPiece handling.
 Some of these methods are interacting with store maps.
 They are executed by workers in concurrent way.
 Execution needs to be synchronized to avoid data race: